FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ### Filtering

-Once the raw data has been stored, we still need to choose relevant results to download the corresponding PDFs and further processing.
+Once the raw data has been stored, we still need to choose "relevant" papers to download the corresponding PDFs and further processing.
 Some optimistic (i.e., naive) napkin math based on a sample led me to believe I could store all of arXiv.
 After downloading a hundred thousand PDFs, I realized that was not the case.
 A heuristic for choosing with arXiv PDFs to download was in turn used: